Cities are ditching vaccine mandates to dine out and watch shows. Did they work?

 “Did these vaccine mandates work in light of omicron?
 The answer is we don’t know, and we wouldn’t be able to know because we don’t have a randomized controlled trial,” said Ankur Pandya, a health decision science professor at the Harvard T.H.
 Chan School of Public Health.

-Pandya and other experts said vaccine mandates still make sense because research shows the virus can spread easily in crowded indoor settings.
+Pandya and other experts said vaccine mandates still make sense to reduce transmission because research shows the virus can spread easily in crowded indoor settings.
 Even though shots aren’t a foolproof shield against infection, unvaccinated people were still three times more likely to contract the virus during the omicron surge, according to Centers for Disease Control and Prevention data.

 But the success of mitigation measures depends on compliance.
 In Philadelphia, business owners and vaccinated residents said they were skeptical the mandates worked because some businesses and customers flouted the rules.